Experimental Comparison of Bohm-like Theories with Different Ontologies: Calibration

 \section{Calibration}

+Our calibrartion proceedures can be split into two parts.
+The calibration of our lens system, where the position of the lenses is calibrated with the effective propagation distance, and the calibration of the weak measurement, where the strength of the weak measurement is determined.

-\subsection{Lens system}
+\subsection{Lens System}

+The effective propagation distance for the lens system is determined by comparing the ratio between the beam waist and slit center separation to to the same ratio if the beam is propagated in free space.
+Since the beam from the double slit is generated by a displaced triangular Sagnac, it is guaranteed that the slit separation in free space is constant, which in our case is $s= 2$\,mm.
+Moreover, the individual beams would also diverge, with waist increasing according to $w(z)=w_0\sqrt{1+(z/z_r)^2}$, where $z_r=1.04\,$m is the Rayleigh range.
+The ratio is thus, as a function of effective propagation distance,

-The system of lenses ( Figure~\ref{fig:Explain_optics_diagrams_lenses}) must be calibrated in order to infer the effective propagation distance.
-This is done by noting the magnification of the setup given the position of lenses.
+By measuring the same ratio under the lens system and applying inversion to equation (\ref{eq:lens_cali_ratio}), the effective propagation distance could be found.
+The calibration of lens 2 is done by noting the magnification of the setup given the position of lenses.
 By measuring the waist of the beam from an individual slit, as well as the distance between the centroid of individual beams from the two slits, the effective propagation distance and magnification can be calculated.
 The results of the lens calibration is shown in Figure~\ref{fig:DistanceCalibration}.